Fulbright US Student Program

 Selections for Fulbright grants are based on a variety of factors.
-They are more than an academic award.
+These grants are more than academic awards.
 Fulbright looks for applicants who participate in the community, demonstrate leadership potential, and convey a genuine interest in engaging in cross-cultural exchange to name a few key selection factors.
 Learn more about what makes for strong Study/Research or English Teaching Assistant Fulbright applicants.

 The first step in applying for a Fulbright grant is to make an appointment with the Fellowships Office by emailing firstname.lastname@example.org.
 During this appointment, a Fulbright advisor will talk with you about the program and its mission, preferred qualifications of Fulbright applicants, application timeline, and what you need to consider when applying.

 As a potential Fulbright applicant, the first two things to consider are which country and which type of grant you’d like to apply for.
 You can only apply to one country to do one thing (study/research OR teach English) in your Fulbright application, so finding the right fit within the program is an applicant’s first task (with the advising support of the Fellowships Office).
 Some good questions to ask as a potential Fulbright candidate are:

 - How does going abroad to study, conduct research, or teach fit within my long-term goals?

 - Where in the world would I want to go?